basicasian/lostinwonderland/README.md

 This project was developed using the **Android SDK** and adheres to the requirements outlined in the course, such as implementing a 2D arcade-style gameplay with persistent high scores, an intuitive GUI, and multi-language support.
 The game leverages the **Android Studio IDE** and runs on an **Android Virtual Device (AVD)**, specifically optimized for Nexus 5X settings.

-**Story**
-Once upon a time, there was a boy whose dream was to be an adventurer.
-One day, he fell into an underground cave but managed to survive.
-To return to his family, he must find the exit, but dangers lurk in this treacherous Wonderland.

-**Gameplay**
-Lost in Wonderland is a jump-and-run game where the player’s objective is to escape from the game environment.
-There are two levels with varying difficulty.
-The player has three lives, which are lost by falling off platforms or touching monsters.

-**Controls**
-The game is controlled through virtual buttons on the touchscreen, allowing the character to move forward, backward, and jump.

 ## How to Play

 To play this game, use the virtual buttons on the screen: